 People may choose to provide two or more races either by marking two or more race response boxes, by providing multiple write-in responses, or by some combination of marking boxes and writing in responses.

-If you mark the "American Indian or Alaska Native" box, also print the name of the tribe(s) in which the person is enrolled.
-If the person is not enrolled in a tribe, print the name of the person's enrolled or principle tribe(s) in the space provided (for example, Navajo nation, Blackfeet Tribe, Muscogee (Creek) nation, Mayan, Doyon, native Village of Barrow Inupiat Traditional Government, and so on).
+If you mark the "American Indian or Alaska Native" box, print the name of the person's enrolled or principal tribe(s) in the space provided (for example, Navajo nation, Blackfeet Tribe, Muscogee (Creek) nation, Mayan, Doyon, native Village of Barrow Inupiat Traditional Government, and so on).

 If you mark the "Other Asian" box, print the name of the specific Asian group(s) in the space provided (for example, Pakistani, Cambodian, Hmong, Laotian, Bangladeshi, and so on.)